pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_To_Be_Done.md

 ﻿# Items to be done

-## For version 1.10
+## For version 1.11

 UX Updates:
-- Create a user preferences that gets saved and restored
-- MSIX installer and put into store
-- Shorter list of "common" netshg commands.
+- favorite commands.
+Have favorites in userpref.
+Added right-click menu for NetshCommandControl

 Bugs fixed:
-- the menus get the right checkmarks now when clicked + Reset menu only has things that make sense.
+- seperate left and right mouse button clicks now

 In progress right now:

 Still to be done
+- URL to run the app + commands
-- Add favorite commands and auto-run commands?
+- Add auto-run commands?
 - Clear the history?
 Which deletes all but the most recent item?

 UX improvements that would be awesome